Stanstead St Margarets: History

+The parish church is dedicated to St Margaret.
+It was largely rebuilt around 1316, although retains some Norman features from an earlier building.

+The name of the parish fluctuated over time.
+In the 12th century, the Thele area formed part of the same manor as Stanstead Abbotts on the east bank of the river.
+The parish on the west bank of the river was known at different times by several names, including Thele, Pons de Thele, and Stanstead Thele, before the name settled on Stanstead St Margarets, combining the names of the manor to which it belonged and the name of its parish church.

 Geography

 The Greenwich Meridian (longitude 0°) passes through the village with its exact position marked by Meridian obelisks which were erected in 1984 to commemorate the centenary of the adoption of the prime meridian line.

-The current line is one of many that have existed, however the Global Positioning Satellite (GPS) system uses a prime meridian that is about 100 metres east of the Greenwich Meridian at Stanstead Abbotts.
+The settlement of Stanstead St Margarets lies between the River Lea and the New River, along the Hoddesdon Road.
+It is classed as part of the Stanstead Abbotts built up area by the Office for National Statistics.
+That built up area also includes the parts of Great Amwell parish around St Margarets railway station.
+The name Stanstead St Margarets is not used in postal addresses; the main part of the settlement around the parish church has Stanstead Abbotts postal addresses, as does the adjoining area around St Margarets railway station in Great Amwell parish.

+The parish of Stanstead St Margarets also includes some rural areas to the west of the settlement and some peripheral parts of the built up area of Hoddesdon.

 Transport

 The village is served by St Margarets station on the Hertford East Line, operated by Greater Anglia.
+The station lies just outside the parish of Stanstead St Margarets, being in the neighbouring parish of Great Amwell.
 St Margarets station was formerly the junction with the now closed Buntingford Branch Line.

 The 25 bus route from Harlow to Cheshunt runs through the village.
 There are also bus connections to Hertford and Bishop's Stortford.

 Sport and leisure

-The St. Margaretsbury recreation ground hosts both a football club, St. Margaretsbury F.C., and includes both youth and adult football teams, as well as a cricket club.
+The St. Margaretsbury recreation ground hosts the football club St. Margaretsbury F.C., with youth and adult teams, as well as a cricket club.

 The village has a Scout Group, the 1st Stanstead Abbotts & St. Margaret's Scout Group.